camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

 ## Operational Semantics

 The following sections specify the exact semantics of process instance modification and should be read in order to understand the modification effects in varying circumstances.
-If not otherwise noted, the following examples refer to the following process model for illustrative examples:
+If not otherwise noted, the following examples refer to the following process model for illustration:

 <div data-bpmn-diagram="guides/user-guide/process-engine/process-instance-modification/example1"></div>